MechanicalRock/mechanicalrock.github.io/_posts/2019-07-01-continuous-deployment-the-first-step-on-the-road-to-recovery.markdown

 Maintaining multiple long-lived branches are an inhitibor to flow.
 Changes queue on a branch, waiting for release to production.
 Divergence between branches adds complexity, the risk of regressions and merge hell.
 The risk grows exponentially with the number of branches maintained.

 Teams choose git flow for well intentioned reasons.
 Faith in the codebase is low: the impact of change is unknown, caused by insufficient feedback loops.
-A viscious cycle develops:
+A vicious cycle develops:
 ![more issues -> lower confidence -> fear -> more batching -> higher risk](/img/continuous-deployment-the-first-step/batching-vicious-cycle.png)

 # Releasing the pressure